Earlier this year, I attended a recruiting conference in New York. During my flight there, I chatted casually with the woman sitting next to me.

 Once you’re confident with your Golden Triangle answers, write a 1- or 2-sentence personal brand statement that communicates what market problem you solve, how you do it better than anyone else, and why.

-Without it, you will not be able to compete effectively in the job marketplace.
+Without a unique value proposition, you will not be able to compete effectively in the job marketplace.

-Be patient.
-When clients enquire about resume writing services at our Sydney and Melbourne locations, they’re often surprised by how much one-on-one time we spend with them: learning about the nuances of each role, the market and industry dynamics present at the time, probing to understand their personality; defining the principles and values that matter to them; figuring out what gets them out of bed each morning.
+Bonus tip: be patient.
+When clients enquire about resume writing services, they’re often surprised by how much one-on-one time we spend with them: learning about the nuances of each role, the market and industry dynamics present at the time, probing to understand their personality; defining the principles and values that matter to them; figuring out what gets them out of bed each morning.

 These are all things we need to know if we’re going to shape a strong, relevant personal value proposition statement, and it’s no different if you’re going through the process on your own.